k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 <ul>
 <li>If the <a href="/articles/11_query_builder/01_query_builder_overview.md">Query Builder</a> is selected, the Query Builder pop-up opens; when it closes, the built query is copied into the Graphit node content.
 </li>
 <li>Fields can be automatically expanded into nested nodes.
 When closing the Query Builder pop-up, you are asked about this expansion.
-Expanding fields can be useful in case where further manipulation is needed on the result fields, or when the fields should be used on further nodes.
+Expanding fields can be useful in case where further manipulation is needed on the result fields, or when the fields should be used on subsequent nodes.
 </li>
 </ul>
 The SQL Type also enables looping results and executing nested codes on each returned row.<br/>